ChrisMuriithi/MEL-Portfolio/Projects/LINDA-PIA-DADA/README.md

 Conducted a rapid data gap analysis across **14 facilities** to identify weaknesses in appointment adherence, PrEP linkage, and follow-up documentation.

 ### 2. Tool Design & Alignment
-Developed data collection tools aligned with **ViiV** and **PEPFAR MER 2.8.2** indicators, integrating modules for outreach, digital engagement, and follow-up.
+Developed data collection tools aligned with **ViiV** and **PEPFAR MER** indicators, integrating modules for outreach, digital engagement, and follow-up.

 ### 3. Data Pipeline Setup
 Built an **SQL-based integration** pulling data from **Ecare EMR**, **KoboToolbox**, and **pharmacy logs**, with scheduled **ETL jobs** to clean and merge data weekly.